beastsaber/bsaber/src/collections/posts/custom-songs.md

   These maps have been reviewed by one of our curators and deemed to have met a minimum quality standard. **Look for the green bar on the left side of the map card.** You may even see a featured review (surrounded by a green glow) in the Review tab on the map page.
 * **Map Reviews**
   \
   Not all maps have reviews, but if they do, you'll find them in the "Reviews" tab.
-Map reviews allow players to share a little more commentary on why you liked (or didn’t like) a map than a simple upvote or downvote (and mappers love them!).
+Map reviews allow players like you to share a little more commentary on why you liked (or didn’t like) a map than a simple upvote or downvote (and mappers love them!).
 * **Follow the Mapper or the Curator**
   \
   Once you’ve found some maps you really enjoy, look at who mapped or curated them, then click on their name to go to their profile page and check out their "Published" tab or "Curations" to find ALL of their maps in one place.
 To follow, simply click the blue "Follow" button just under their username on their profile page!